 For men, store underwear in the top drawer or a close to a top drawer in your dresser.
 You may consider storing your underwear and socks in the same drawer and dividing it by half.

-If you’re tight on space, consider storing them under the bed so you can access them easily but they are not crowding out your everyday undies.
+If you’re tight on space, consider storing them under the bed for easy access without crowding out your everyday undies.

 Vintage items, which are typically delicate, can be stored with other clothing items, but make sure they have room to breathe and are not crowded in a closet or squished into a drawer.
 Also, consider using drawer liners in your dresser to protect vintage clothing from the natural oils or other chemicals that may be in your dresser's construction.